 Nationally, every college on average experienced 1 staff disruption over the three-year period (2008-2010), which systemically reflects very poorly on the FET college sector as a whole.
-At the provincial level, we see that there was also 1 disruption per college.
-In this college, 2 staff disruptions were reported for this period.
+No staff disruptions were reported at provincial or at college level, which may be deemed a good reflection on the running of the college by the management and council teams.